LaurentVeyssier/Chest-X-Ray-Medical-Diagnosis-with-Deep-Learning/README.md

 Weight normalization is performed to offset the low prevalence of the abnormalities among the dataset of X-Rays (class imbalance).

 Finally the GradCAM technique is used to highlight and visualize where the model is looking, which area of interest is used to make the prediction.
-This is a tool which can be helpful for discovery of markers, error analysis, and even in deployment.
+This is a tool which can be helpful for discovery of markers, error analysis, training and even in deployment.

 # Dataset